michaelizaguirre501/new-cheffie/README.md

 This is a customer account most functionality is designed for the chef which I will show in the walkthrough section below.

-During the pandemic I while learning programming, I worked as a private chef.
+During the pandemic I, while learning programming, worked as a private chef.
 In that time I was sharing menus for the family I worked for over google docs.
 I wanted to create a UI for a chef to upload their menu with photos and  ingredients list for their customer to choose from.
 Once a customer places an order the chef will get an updated shopping list consisting of all ordered menu items with a current count and the ingredients that the chef has provided.
 If I had this web application when I was working it would of made my life much easier which was the driving force behind this project.